loopspace/pinspiroy/README.md

-# UPDATE, READ FIRST:

-**I believe this tablet is supported as of version 9 of the [DIGImend driver](https://github.com/DIGImend/digimend-kernel-drivers) so ths project is no longer required as a work around.**

-# pinspiroy
+# pinspiroy - version for h320m

+This is a fork of the original pinspiroy project adapted for the [Huion Inspiroy H320M]() tablet.
-pinspiroy is a linux driver workaround for the [Huion Inspiroy G10T](https://www.huiontablet.com/g10t.html).
-Note that this is not kernel-level driver, it is a user land implementation that creates virtual devices with uinput to mimic the tablet functionality.
+It was originally designed for the [Huion Inspiroy G10T](https://www.huiontablet.com/g10t.html) (which is now supported in the [DIGImend]() project).
+Note that this is not a kernel-level driver, it is a user-land implementation that creates virtual devices with uinput to mimic the tablet functionality.

-All features of the tablet should be working with this.
-I'm not too familiar with python so this is likely a non-optimal implementation.
-Feel free to open an issue or tweet at me if you run into any problems. [@xhiggy](https://twitter.com/xhiggy)

 ## Requirements
 - python2.7